avdgaag/subtrigger/README.md

     /usr/bin/ruby -rubygems /path/to/repo/hooks/deploy.rb "$1" "$2"

-You could define triggers to…
+You could define triggers to...

 * Send out confirmation e-mails to specific developers
 * Auto-update a working copy on a production server